Internships & Involvement

 Becoming an Intern

-The ASPIRE Clinic offers internship opportunities to University of Georgia undergraduate students who are interested in future careers in the helping field, particularly marriage and family therapy, and other collaborative disciplines.
-Please contact the Clinic Coordinator, Megan Ford, at firstname.lastname@example.org if you have additional questions or would like to turn in the ASPIRE Internship Application, which can be found under "Forms" on this page.
+The ASPIRE Clinic offers internship opportunities to University of Georgia undergraduate students who are interested in future careers in the helping field, particularly marriage and family therapy, financial planning/financial therapy, and other collaborative disciplines.
+Applications are submitted through the UGA Career Center's Handshake application or by emailing the application posted under the Forms heading on this page, along with a resume and cover letter, to firstname.lastname@example.org.
+Please contact the Clinic Coordinator, Megan Ford, at email@example.com if you have additional questions.

 Becoming a Service Provider

 The ASPIRE Clinic undergraduate internship program is different than being involved as a student service provider and working one-on-one with ASPIRE clients.
 If you're interested in helping those in our community, gaining a unique educational experience, and are a student of the College of Family and Consumer Sciences or the UGA Law School, please contact us at firstname.lastname@example.org!
 New service providers begin work at ASPIRE at the start of every semester.

 (*Note: Services are only provided by FACS graduate students, with the exception of undergraduate financial planning students)

 You can apply through the UGA Career Center's Handshake application or by sending the ASPIRE Intern Application on this page, along with a resume and cover letter, to email@example.com.
 We hire interns for Spring, Summer, and Fall semesters each year, but we tend to hire for each semester very early, so we advise that you plan ahead for the experience.

 Students from different backgrounds and programs at the University of Georgia are welcome to apply!
 You must be at least in your 2nd year of college and have a 3.0 GPA.
 An interest in clinical settings and future careers in the therapy, financial planning, or counseling fields can be beneficial.

 Yes, but taking a class is not required for participation.